Bryan-Lange/Breast-Cancer-Classification-with-Neural-Networks/README.md

 - My first attempt utilized Conv2D layers in a Sequential Model to help identify essential features that classify the images and dropouts were used to help avoid overfitting the model

-- This is a binary classification problem and we want to produce a probability so the sigmoid activation layer is generally used for the output
+- This is a binary classification problem so the sigmoid activation layer is generally used for the output

 - Given the nature of the subject matter, our goal is to limit the number of false-negatives (recall) to ensure those with IDC do not walk away believing they are healthy

+- A GPU was utilized to help process the image data and speed up the models

+- CNN, Resnet50 and InceptionV3 models were used to classify IDC
 ---
 ## Key Findings

 - The learning rate is the most influential hyperparameter

 - Trained models alleviate pathologist work and provide a second set of eyes